 We teach technology throughout topic-based curriculum.
 Design and Technology encourages the development of knowledge, skills and understanding in a practically based subject.
 Pupils are taught to develop, plan and communicate ideas.
 They work with tools, equipment, materials and components to make quality products.
 Upon completion of their task, they evaluate the processes and products.

-- It’s about identifying different products in the local environment and thinking about the products relevance to where it belongs.
+It’s about identifying different products in the local environment and how it meets the need of that environment or person.

 DT is about identifying the requirements of a design brief and developing success criteria for a product.

 It’s about identifying successful and not so successful features of existing products and using these in a design.

 Testing and evaluation of different resources, techniques and products, gaining knowledge about their own work and the work of others.

 Identifying changes that need to be made to a product and improving it.